Angelina Love

-Lauren Williams (born September 13, 1981) is a Canadian professional wrestler She is best known for her time in TNA/Impact Wrestling under the ring name Angelina Love.
+Lauren Woolard (née Williams; born September 13, 1981) is a Canadian professional wrestler.
+She is best known for her time in TNA Wrestling under the ring name Angelina Love as part of the stable The Beautiful People.
 She is signed with the National Wrestling Alliance (NWA).

-Between ROH and TNA/Impact, Love is a seven-time women's world champion, having held TNA Knockouts Championship six times, along with her Women of Honor World Championship reign.
-She is also a one-time TNA Knockouts Tag Team Champion with Winter.
+Between ROH and TNA, Love is a seven-time women's world champion, having held TNA Knockouts Championship six times, along with her one-time reign as TNA Knockouts Tag Team Champion with Winter.
+She was also a one-time Women of Honor World Champion while in Ring of Honor (ROH).

 Professional wrestling career

+Early career (2000–2004)

-Gennie debuted in wrestling on February 29, 2000, in Hardcore Wrestling Federation in Ontario, Canada, and she wrestled in various independent promotions around Canada under the ring name Angel Williams.
+She debuted in wrestling on February 29, 2000, in Hardcore Wrestling Federation in Ontario, Canada, and she wrestled in various independent promotions around Canada under the ring name Angel Williams.
 Her all-time favorite wrestler Shawn Michaels was her inspiration to get into wrestling.
 She was first a valet for various wrestlers such as Chris Sabin and Eric Young, and then began in-ring training under Rob Fuego.